Uber Is Being Challenged For Trying To Send a Sexual Assault Lawsuit to Arbitration

 “By agreeing to the Terms, you agree that you are required to resolve any claim that you may have against Uber on an individual basis in arbitration, as set forth in this Arbitration Agreement,” it reads.
 “This will preclude you from bringing any class, collective, or representative action against Uber, and also preclude you from participating in or recovering relief under any current or future class, collective, consolidated, or representative action brought against Uber by someone else.”

 In August, a federal appeals court ruled in favor of Uber, and overturned a previous decision that said a plaintiff could pursue the company for a claim in spite of the arbitration clause.
-In that ruling, the 2nd circuit appeals court in Manhattan ruled that the passenger gave up the right to sue when they signed up for Uber.
+In that ruling, the US Court of Appeals for the 2nd Circuit in Manhattan ruled that the passenger gave up the right to sue when they signed up for Uber.

 Christensen said that the clause was “pretty generic boilerplate” for terms and conditions that are found in most apps.
 However, she said, most apps are not like Uber.

-“It’s an unusual situation because they’re held to such a high level of care because they are in transportation industry as opposed to the tech industry,” she said.
+“It’s an unusual situation because they’re held to such a high level of care because they are in the transportation industry as opposed to the tech industry,” she said.
 “They provide taxi rides.”

 California Woman Sues Uber For Negligence In Alleged Rape By Driver